roldel/local_RAG/Tasklist.md

 - Create a new Django project within the `/web` directory.
 - Set up Django apps, focusing on API integration and user interface.

-### Integration of Ollama API
+### Integration of Ollama API, ChromaDB & Document Management
 - Install and configure the Ollama Python API package.
+- Integrate the ChromaDB Python library to manage vector storage and retrieval.
 - Develop Django views to:
+  - **Document Management:**
+    - Accept user uploads for support documents.
+    - Process and embed these documents, storing the resulting embeddings in ChromaDB.
+    - Allow users to view, update, or delete their uploaded documents.
+  - **Prompt Processing:**
-  - Accept user prompts.
+    - Accept user prompt submissions.
-  - Forward requests to the Ollama container.
+    - Forward requests to the Ollama container to generate a prompt embedding.
-  - Process and display responses.
+    - Retrieve relevant context from ChromaDB based on the embedding.
+    - Send the augmented prompt to the Ollama API for final LLM processing.
+    - Display the final response to the user.
-- Build Django forms and templates for user interactions.
+- Build Django forms and templates for the document upload and prompt submission interfaces.

 ### Communication & Error Handling
 - Implement robust error handling for API calls using `requests`.